 Chapter 1 Conceptualising creativity in musical development Chapter 2 Musical creativity in neuroscience Chapter 3 Developing secondary students’ creativity through guided group composition and performance Chapter 4 Developing conservatory students’ creativity through musical dramatisation Chapter 5 The power of musical creativity for cross-community integration Chapter 6 Designing research on musical creativity and its development Chapter 7 The role of software for qualitative analysis in musical creativity research Chapter 8 The future of musical creativity studies

-Oscar Odena is Reader at the School of Education and the School of Interdisciplinary Studies, University of Glasgow, UK.
+Oscar Odena is Professor of Education at the School of Education and the School of Interdisciplinary Studies, University of Glasgow, UK.
 He has a doctorate from UCL Institute of Education and has held posts at universities in Spain, England and Northern Ireland.
 His areas of expertise comprise music education, creativity, qualitative research approaches, social inclusion and professional learning.
 He was Co-Chair of the Research Commission of the International Society for Music Education (2012–2014) and serves on the boards of leading journals and the review colleges of the UK Arts and Humanities Research Council and the Irish Research Council.
 Publications number over 70 peer-reviewed articles and chapters, including the edited book Musical Creativity.
 He holds dual Spanish and British citizenship and lives in Edinburgh with his wife and two daughters.

 ‘Odena’s monograph offers a detailed research-based examination of musical creativity in various settings.
 He explains that the prevalent view of musical creativity is that…is not found in the average person.
 His book challenges that perception and offers ideas for musicians of every age and ability.’
 American Music Teacher